Man arrested after allegedly firing shot into Lexus along Nebraska 2 in Lincoln

 Spilker said the other driver, a 53-year-old woman, denied having a gun and said she had been on the phone at the time.

-Police didn't find a firearm in her Lexus.
-But there was a gunshot in the driver's side rear door about head level, inches away from where the driver had been sitting, Spilker said.
+Police didn’t find a firearm in her Lexus.
+But there was a gunshot in the driver’s-side rear door about head level, Spilker said.

 They arrested Garrett on suspicion of attempted second-degree assault and use of a firearm to commit a felony.